 What causes the Northern Lights?

-The lights in the sky have occurred since the dawn of our planet.
-Dinosaurs walked under them, just as we do today.
-They are a constant of our world – always there, even when it’s too bright for us to see them.
-But what are they and how are they created?
+The aurora borealis has occurred since the dawn of our planet.
+Dinosaurs walked under it, just as we do today.
+It is a constant of our world.
+But what creates this awe-inspiring phenomenon?

 The most common colour seen in the Northern Lights is green.
-When the solar wind hits millions of oxygen atoms in the Earth’s atmosphere at the same time, it excites the oxygen atoms for a time and then they decay back to their original state, when they emit the green hue we can see from the ground.
+When the solar wind hits millions of oxygen atoms in the Earth’s atmosphere at the same time, they emit the green hue we see from the ground.

-The red light we sometimes see is also caused by oxygen atoms.
-These particles are higher up in the atmosphere and are subject to a lower energy red light emission.
-The red colour is always there, but our eyes are five times less sensitive to red light than green, so we can’t always see it.
+The red light we sometimes see in the aurora is also caused by oxygen atoms.
+These particles are found higher up in the atmosphere and are subject to a lower-energy red-light emission.
+So although the red colour is always present, our eyes are five times less sensitive to red light than green, so we can’t always see it.

-A large part of the Earth’s atmosphere is made up of nitrogen.
-The particles from the solar wind must hit nitrogen atoms a lot harder in order to excite them.
-Once the nitrogen atoms begin to decay, they emit a purple coloured light.
-This is quite a rare colour to see, and usually only happens during a particularly active display.
+A large part of the Earth’s atmosphere is made up of nitrogen, but particles from the solar wind must hit these atoms much harder for them to become excited.
+Once this happens and the nitrogen atoms begin to decay, they emit a purple-coloured light.
+This is quite a rare colour to see, however, and usually only happens during a particularly active auroral display.